Master of Divinity

 Graduate degree courses typically require from 10 to 12 hours per week for a 3-unit course.
 Some students may require more (or less) study time depending on the subject being studied.

 Practical ministry experience and personal devotion are vital elements of an effective ministry program.
 As a first professional degree, the Master of Divinity degree requires students to document 400 hours of ministry experience, 300 hours in supervised ministry during the first two years of study and 100 hours of close mentoring as part of their final Mentored Ministry course.
 Students may complete these requirements at a location of their choice.

 Chaplaincy Education Credit

-Interested in pursuing a career in chaplaincy?
-Students looking to become a board certified chaplain can combine their Clinical Pastoral Education (CPE) with Shiloh University’s Master of Divinity program to streamline their chaplaincy career preparation.
+Students looking to become a board-certified chaplain can combine Clinical Pastoral Education (CPE) with Shiloh University’s Master of Divinity program to streamline chaplaincy career preparation.

 Here are a few of the faculty members teaching in the Master of Divinity program.
 View all faculty bios.